Talmagrami/GCDataCourse/README.md

 ## Loading the data

-When loading the dataset into R, please consider the following:
+After loading the source dataset into R, I considered the following:
+* The train set contains 7352 rows and 561 columns, and test set contains 2947 rows and 561 columns.
+* Before combine train and test sets (use rbind), I have joined train set with it's Subject and Activity data (use cbind); test set, too.
+* The variable names of the new combined data set exist in 'feature.txt' in the source data set.
+* I extracted all the columns which contain 'mean' or 'std' using 'grepl' function.
+* I used 'transform' function to transfer the values of Activity from interger to factor (labels).
+* I used dpylr::group_by function to create new data set 'NewHARDataSet' grouped by 'Subject' and 'Activity', and get the average of all variable for each of them.
 * The NewHARDataSet set has 180 rows 8 columns.

-* The values of all observation (except first two columns) are the average values of the original data sets for each Subject and Activity.